Disabled Playwright Support Programme

 What happens next?

 You will receive an email from Jotform confirming the submission of your application.
-Applicants will be informed of the outcome of their submission by Thursday 19th December 2024.
+Applicants will be informed of the outcome of their submission no later than Friday 19th December 2025.

 Questions?